cavaunpeu/statistics-all-along/presentation.md

 naive_bayes(loss=negative_log_joint_likelihood).predict()
 ```

+--

-Compute the joint probability $P(X, y)$ of the data and response variables, then take the argmax.
+Compute the joint probability $$P(x, y)$$ of the data and response variables, then take the argmax.

 ---